Synertry/Media/README.md

 # Synertry GitHub Media Ressources

-Ressources for the READMEs of my other repos
+Mainly ressources for the READMEs of my other repos.
+It does however also store medias for issues, commment pr, etc.

 Do not try to clone, I perform destructive branch changes regularly to keep a redundant free and linear history.